fastrgv/Interval-RPN-Calculator/README.md

 # Interval RPN Calculator

-**ver 1.1.0 -- 3feb20**

-* Big improvement in linux portability.
-Now runs on a redhat-derived linux distro, as well as Mint, a Debian-derivative.

-**ver 1.0.2 -- 27feb19**
-.) updated to newer mathlib (linux);
-.) improved & simplified output formats;

-**ver 1.0.1 -- 5feb19**
-.) added some exception handling;
-.) added help (h), and show stack (k);
-.) output now grouped in 3s;

-**ver 1.0.0 -- 3feb19**
+**ver 2.0.0 -- 7oct20**
-initial release
+* Converted to using Boost-Interval library.
+(Boost NOT needed to run).
+* Now works for Windows, OSX, & most distros of linux.

 ## Brief Description
-This terminal app runs on PCs or laptops running OSX or GNU/Linux.
+This terminal app runs on PCs or laptops running Windows, OSX or GNU/Linux.
 It attempts to mimic the functionality of an HP ReversePolishNotation [RPN] calculator with the added enhancement of interval output.
 So along with your answer, you get a good idea of its trustworthiness.

 ## Details